-These two courses can be taken either through the National Federation of State High School Associations (NFHS) www.nfhslearn.com or the American Sports Education Program (ASEP) www.asep.com/asep_content/org/WIAAWI.cfm.
-NFHS and ASEP course are very similar in content.
+These two courses can be taken either through the National Federation of State High School Associations (NFHS) www.nfhslearn.com or the American Sports Education Program (ASEP) www.asep.com.
 Note: The coaching course through ASEP is called Coaching Techniques.

 Cost for courses through NFHS: